Vyral/nate-martinez-recruiting/_posts/2021-06-28-nates-monday-morning-message-volume-1066.md

 “The Constitution only gives people the right to pursue happiness.
 You have to catch it yourself.” – Benjamin Franklin

 “Every human has four endowments - self-awareness, conscience, independent will and creative imagination.
-These give us the ultimate human freedom...
-The power to choose, to respond, to change.” - Stephen Covey
+These give us the ultimate human freedom… The power to choose, to respond, to change.” - Stephen Covey

 “Our greatest happiness does not depend on the condition of life in which chance has placed us, but is always the result of a good conscience, good health, occupation, and freedom in all just pursuits.” - Thomas Jefferson